OpenHFT/Chronicle-Map/README.md

 ```
 lets say that it is only the `coupon` field that we are interested in, then its better not to have to
 deserialize the whole object that implements the `BondVOInterface`.
+Chronicle will look a the types of keys
+ and values that you set up in the builder, If the value type is a simple accessor/mutator interfaces
+ inother words a simple interface that is exposing non nested pojo with coresonding getX() and setX()
-It would be more efficient to just
+ methods Chronicle is able to be act in a more efficient way, by just deserialize the field(s) that we
-deserialize the field(s) that we require, in this example just the coupon.
+ require, in this
+ example just the coupon.
 This is why we created
 the`ChronicleMapBuilder`, when you use this builder chronicle will not create on heap copies of your whole data structure.
 You can instead use proxy objects that can read and write into the off heap data structures, this reduced serialisation can give you a big performance boost.
 Below we show you how you can work directly with the off heap entries.

 ``` java